© Blausasc VTT

-Several of the World's most famous downhill mountain bikers hail from this area, for example Loic Bruni, the 2015 World Champion is from Cagnes sur Mer.
-You’ll find the terrain in the north incredibly varied with singletrack through limestone, wooded areas, and steep mountainous terrain that will satisfy the most extreme riders.
+Several of the World's most famous downhill mountain bikers hail from this area, for example Loic Bruni, previous World Champion is from Cagnes sur Mer.
+You’ll find the terrain in the north incredibly varied with single track through limestone, wooded areas, and steep mountainous terrain that will satisfy the most extreme riders.
 The world famous downhill resort of Sospel is only 45 minutes to an hour away from Nice in the Alpes-Maritimes.

 The climate and geography of the area means there’s fantastic riding to be had all year round – in summer, the higher alpine resorts offer cooler air, whilst the mild climate during the rest of the year makes it a pleasure to enjoy the trails facing the sea.